What can happen in the future?

 - Operating friction: The friendly-fire incident in Kuwait shows that technical/operational risk alone can change the pace of decision-making.

-- Diplomatic window: Higher accident risk may increase the push for de-escalating measures without the main conflict necessarily stops.
+- Diplomatic window: Higher accident risk may increase the push for de-escalating measures without the main conflict necessarily stopping.

 - 6 March signal from the UN: Public warning that the situation can get out of control, with an explicit call for serious negotiations.